 Here’s how it works.

-- One Number Convenience: Your answering service will provide an employee call off hotline number for employees to call if they will be late or absent.
+- One Number Convenience: Your answering service will provide an employee call-off hotline number for employees to call if they will be late or absent.
 This is essential.
-One number for everyone to use, regardless of facility, department, shift, day of week, or time of day.
+One number for everyone to use, regardless of facility, department, shift, day of the week, or time of day.
 One-number calling convenience removes all doubt and uncertainty.

 - Consistent Response: When employees call the employee reporting service phone number, the answering service answers it 24/7.
 The trained professionals at the answering service will follow the same protocol on every call.
 They’ll get the information from the employee you require and provide them with the verification number they need for their records.
 Plus, as a backup, the answering service records all calls.

-- Customized Procedures: Answering services that specialize in employee call off systems know that one size does not fit all.
+- Customized Procedures: Answering services that specialize in employee call-off systems know that one size does not fit all.
 They’ll customize the process to fit your specific needs.
 You may want to know the employee’s name, number, plant, and shift.
 Your answering service can obtain that information for you.
-You probably want to know the exact time they called in, the verification code provided, and the reason for the absence.
-They can get that to.
+You probably want to know the exact time they called in, the verification code provided and the reason for the absence.
+They can get that too.

 Why Having an Employee Call Off Hotline Is a Good Idea